shahid017/shahid017/README.md

 💬 You can ask for help about Data Science, ML and NLP.

-📫 If you have any query, reach me at chshahidhamdam@gmail
+📫 If you have any query, reach me at chshahidhamdam@gmail.com
 <!--
 **shahid017/shahid017** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.